jkroflol-rk/jkroflol-rk/README.md

 ###

-<p align="left">I am currently focusing on Web Development, but I enjoy most things computer-related.
-I have experience leading and creating multiple websites for my university projects and some fundamental knowledge of ML/DS.
-Currently studying backend and devops.</p>
+<p align="left">I am currently focusing on Backend Development, but I enjoy most things computer-related.
+I have experience leading and creating multiple websites for my university projects and some fundamental knowledge of ML/DS.</p>

 ###